NATO: Partnerships with third countries

 Additionally, NATO cooperates and discusses its activities with numerous other non-NATO members.
 The Mediterranean Dialogue was established in 1994 to coordinate in a similar way with Israel and countries in North Africa.
 The Istanbul Cooperation Initiative was announced in 2004 as a dialogue forum for the Middle East along the same lines as the Mediterranean Dialogue.
 The four participants are also linked through the Gulf Cooperation Council.
-In June 2018, Qatar expressed its wish to join NATO.
-However, NATO declined membership, stating that only additional European countries could join according to Article 10 of NATO's founding treaty.
-Qatar and NATO have previously signed a security agreement together in January 2018.
+In June 2018, Qatar expressed a wish to join NATO, who ruled it out, saying that only additional European countries could join according to Article 10 of NATO's founding treaty.
+Qatar and NATO had earlier signed a joint security agreement, in January 2018.

 Political dialogue with Japan began in 1990, and since then, the Alliance has gradually increased its contact with countries that do not form part of any of these cooperation initiatives.
 In 1998, NATO established a set of general guidelines that do not allow for a formal institutionalization of relations, but reflect the Allies' desire to increase cooperation.
 Following extensive debate, the term "Contact Countries" was agreed by the Allies in 2000.
-By 2012, the Alliance had broadened this group, which meets to discuss issues such as counter-piracy and technology exchange, under the names "partners across the globe" or "global partners".
-Australia and New Zealand, both contact countries, are also members of the AUSCANNZUKUS strategic alliance, and similar regional or bilateral agreements between contact countries and NATO members also aid cooperation.
-NATO Secretary General Jens Stoltenberg stated that NATO needs to "address the rise of China," by closely cooperating with Australia, New Zealand, Japan and South Korea.
-Colombia is NATO's latest partner and Colombia has access to the full range of cooperative activities NATO offers to partners; Colombia became the first and only Latin American country to cooperate with NATO.
+By 2012, the Alliance had broadened this group, which meets to discuss issues such as counter-piracy and technology exchange, under the names "global partners" or "partners across the globe".
+Australia and New Zealand, both global partners, are also members of the AUSCANNZUKUS strategic alliance, and similar regional or bilateral agreements between contact countries and NATO members also aid cooperation.
+NATO Secretary General Jens Stoltenberg stated that NATO needs to "address the rise of China", by closely cooperating with Australia, New Zealand, Japan and South Korea.
+Colombia is NATO's latest partner and has access to the full range of cooperative activities offered; it is the first and only Latin American country to cooperate with NATO.

 Structure

 All agencies and organizations of NATO are integrated into either the civilian administrative or military executive roles.
-For the most part they perform roles and functions that directly or indirectly support the security role of the alliance as a whole.
+For the most part, they perform roles and functions that directly or indirectly support the security role of the alliance as a whole.